alicevillar/sfa_api/README.md

  <h1>Space Fan Art (SFA - API)</h1>

 SFA-API is the prototype of an API created with Flask REST-Plus.
-It allow authenticated users to download and upload images from NASA.
 This project contains two different architectures (monolothic architecture and a microservice architecture) and showcases the OWASP Top Ten Proactive Controls, security techniques that should be included in every software development project.
+In both prototypes, users have to register to get an authentication key, which allows them download and upload images from NASA.

 <h3>Currently in progress ! 💻</h3>

-> Goals to be achieved:
+> :round_pushpin: Goals to be achieved:
 > * The RESTful API server should be self-documented using Swagger, therefore with interactive documentation UI.
-> * Showcase the OWASP Top Ten Proactive Controls
+> * Showcase the OWASP Top Ten Proactive Controls.
 > * Implement extensive testing using Automation Anywhere.

 <h1>Table of Contents</h1>